 The mission of the Stingray 212SC is to offer a new approach to the standard deckboat design that most builders employ.
 Like all deckboats she is designed to make watersports easy and to maximize the number of guests on board.
 She can carry 2,600 lbs.
 (1,179 kgs.) or 12 people, whichever comes first.

-• Single-Console.
 By having a single console, Stingray has eliminated both the port companions console that usually contains the changing compartment, and also has eliminated a walkthrough windshield.
 The changing compartment is in the helm console.

 Standard outboard power comes in the form of a 150-hp Yamaha 4-stroke engine.
 A 200-hp Yamaha 4-stroke or a 150-hp Mercury 4-stroke are also available options.
 The maximum rating for the boat is 200-hp.
 The 212SC comes with standard power and tilt steering with detent, and “zero torque steering’’.

 The 212SC is equipped to handle a crowd.
 With a built in cooler forward, a cooler with a drain under the aft bench seat, as well as a carry-on with its own dedicated compartment, sink (3 gallon/11.4 L freshwater tank), enclosed changing compartment, and L-shaped seating, the 212SC has the basics.

 Probably most important is the boat’s standard table which can be mounted into the deck both forward and aft.
 Some owner’s might consider buying a second table if they plan a lot of sit-down entertaining.

 is always important when having guests aboard and we recommend it as an option.
 It is $146 by itself or $323 with a pump-out facility.
 In any case, the changing room is always welcome in order to get out of wet bathing suits, and we like the lift-up overhead hatch that makes exiting and entering easier.
 Part of entertaining is making sure guests are comfortable.
 That includes making sure that they don’t get sun burned.
 And the best way to do that is with sunscreen permanently kept on the boat and the standard Bimini top.

-Sink.
 We like the midships sink which is easy for everyone to access, and we recommend getting the optional pressure water system ($500) so that it can be used for clean up prior to fixing lunch.

-Tunes.
 The 212SC comes with a standard Bluetooth audio system.
 For those folks who are really into sound, Stingray makes available a Polk 200 watt system ($1,162), with remotes at the bow and transom ($323).